 There is often a lot of confusion around the commission subject.
-There is typically a fee that buyers and sellers pay in Toronto, with 5% being evenly split betweem the buyer's agent and the seller's agent.
+There is typically a fee that buyers and sellers pay in Toronto, with 5% being evenly split between the buyer's real estate agent and the seller's agent.
 The amount of commission you wish to pay your REALTOR® is always open for discussion.

 Examples of what you may owe your agent: